 At age 14, he has outgrown the excitement of the little choo-choo.
 The Old City "frightseeing” tours are more his style.
 We picked the Ghosts & Gravestones

 trolley tour instead of the walking versions.
-For older children, it’s a good pick – dark and scary enough, crammed with grisly facts, but made insidiously hilarious by local drama students and visits inside the town’s "three most haunted places” – Spanish Military Hospital Museum
+For older children, it’s a good pick – dark and scary enough, crammed with grisly facts, but made insidiously hilarious by local drama students and visits inside the town’s "the most haunted places” – Spanish Military Hospital Museum

-, Old Drug Store
+, Old Jail

-and Old Jail
+and the Old Drug Store,

 Also for older children (44 inches and taller), a climb to the top of St. Augustine Lighthouse